TrevorSchool/project-2-initial/docs/REFLECTION.md

 followed-up by right-clicking the java directory within test and selecting "Run 'All Tests" to make sure the whole project passed in one test.
 There wasn't a single error, and I am confident the program will run after I add to the driver class.

+4th Reflection:
+I created the Driver class with ChatGPT and I am very pleased with the results.
+The only issue I had with the original code was that it reference Shape3D as Shape3d (a mistake I fixed earlier), so I need to communicate that to my AI so it knows for the future.
+This was a great learning experience.
+Next I plan on